 Under New Ownership

 OverviewThe Wind River Range is a member of the Central Rocky Mountain chain.
-It is located entirely in Wyoming.
-The highest range in the Wyoming-Idaho-Montana group of ranges, it also contains the largest system of glaciers in the American portion of the Rockies.
-The 63 glaciers of the range are more than in any other range of the American Rockies and surpassed in the contig only by the Washington Cascades.
+It is located entirely in Wyoming and is the highest range in the Wyoming-Idaho-Montana group of ranges.
+It also contains the largest system of glaciers in the American portion of the Rockies.
+The 63 glaciers of the range are more than in any other range of the American Rockies and surpassed in the continuous USA only by the Washington Cascades.

-The "Winds" are the southernmost Continental Divide range of the Central Rockies and, at their southern end (near South Pass), the Divide transitions to high desert, while crossing the Great Divide Basin, before lifting up again at the Southern Rockies south of Interstate 80.
+The "Winds" are the southernmost Continental Divide range of the Central Rockies and at their southern end (near South Pass), the Divide transitions to high desert where it crosses the Great Divide Basin.
+Further south the divide rises once again at the Colorado Rockies south of Interstate 80.
 The north end of the range ends in a high forested plateau at Union Pass.
-Between these two points no road crosses or even penetrates the crest; it is entirely wilderness (both management-designated and defacto).
+Between these two points, no road crosses or even penetrates the crest and it's entirely wilderness.
 The range is bound by high desert on both the west (Green River Basin) and the east (Wind River Basin).

-The Winds are the apex of the contiguous United States in an additional way: they are the hydrologic triple divide.
-In this section of the Continental Divide, waters flow either to the Pacific via the Columbia drainage (NW end of the range); to the Sea of Cortez via the Colorado drainage (most of the west side); or to the Gulf of Mexico via the Yellowstone (most of the E side) or Platte drainages (the extreme SE corner).
+The Winds are the apex of the contiguous United States as they are the hydro-logical triple divide.
+In this section of the Continental Divide, water will flow either to the Pacific via the Columbia River drainage (NW end of the range); to the Sea of Cortez via the Green/Colorado River drainage basin (most of the west side); or to the Gulf of Mexico via the Yellowstone/Missouri River basin (most of the E side) or the Platte River drainage (the extreme SE corner).
 No other place in the lower 48 has water flowing into this many major drainage basins.

-A mountaineer's introduction to the Winds is invariably either a trip to climb much talked about routes in the Cirque of Towers or a peakbagging attempt of Gannett or Fremont.
-One trip to these common areas usually leads to a second trip in any area but the aforementioned.
-This is because it takes one trip to realize the general quality of climbing in the range as a whole and to fully ascertain the vastness of the multitude of cirques, basins and valleys.
-While Gannett and "the Cirque" are certainly worthy goals (though the Cirque of Towers can be busy in July and August), the rest of the range is equally spectacular and, by California or Colorado standards, empty of mountaineers.
+A mountaineer's introduction to the Winds is invariably either a trip to climb the popular rock climbing routes in the Cirque of Towers or an attempt of Gannett or Fremont Peaks.
+One trip to these common areas usually leads to many subsequent trips to the range as it typically takes the first trip to realize the general quality of climbing in the range as a whole and to fully ascertain the vastness of the range.
+While Gannett and "the Cirque" are certainly worthy goals (though the Cirque of Towers can be busy in July and August), the rest of the range is equally spectacular and, by California or Colorado standards, virtually empty.
 There are entire valleys that see only a few parties per year.

 "Glacial Artistry in the southern Wind Rivers is unsurpassed" - Tom Turiano

-Middle: The lesser traveled sections.
+Middle: This area is somewhat lesser traveled.
 Mountaineers you meet here tend to already have a couple Winds trips under their belts.
 2-3 day approaches to Alpine Lakes, Mount Bonnevillle, Roberts Mountain (highest of the central range) or more obscure rock walls and pinnacles near sometimes unnamed lakes and valleys with no trace of a trail.
 East of the divide the areas is owned by the Wind River Indian Reservation which makes for the only access issues in the entire range.

 South: Crowned by Wind River Peak and famous for its many cirques including the well-visited Cirque of Towers and dozens of equal quality but less visited peaks and walls.
 One day approaches and clean, sweeping granite are the attractions.
 Though less alpine than the northern section, ice axes can still be crucial.